-For the four PGL and NSG waves, Navigant will measure 2019 program impacts through billing analysis using lagged dependent variable (LDV) and linear fixed effects regression (LFER) models, both of which were used and described in the GPY5 evaluation report.
+For the four PGL and NSG waves, Navigant will measure 2020 program impacts through billing analysis using lagged dependent variable (LDV) and linear fixed effects regression (LFER) models, both of which were used and described in the GPY5 evaluation report.

 Although the two regression models are structurally different, both produce unbiased estimates of program savings assuming the RCT is well-balanced with respect to the drivers of natural gas use.
 Billing analysis implicitly estimates net impacts so no net-to-gross adjustment is necessary.
-However, we will use the LDV model for reporting total program savings in 2019, as we did in our GPY4 and GPY5 evaluations, because we believe that, on balance, it has superior statistical properties.
+However, we will use the LDV model for reporting total program savings in 2020, as we have since GPY4, because we believe that, on balance, it has superior statistical properties.
 The LFER will be reported as a robustness check.

 Enrollment uplift in other energy efficiency programs due to the HER program will be estimated the same way as in previous evaluation.
 Uplift savings will be netted out of HER results to avoid double counting.